yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     >> You must click 'STORE LIST CHANGES' before you click simulate or exit the config screen.
 If you do not do this then your selection changes could be lost!
 However, you will be asked if you want to store the changes first.

->> DON'T FORGET TO SAVE ALL SETTINGS! (for convenience, this also stores your current account selection list too) <<
+>> DON'T FORGET TO 'SAVE ALL SETTINGS'! (for convenience, this also stores your current account selection list too) <<

 <<Simulate Row>> - As you make changes, the value calculation is not recalculated.
 Once you have your list created,
 you can click Simulate Row to provide the value you will see.
+Anytime you change a setting and want to see the simulated result, then click the simulate button.

 FILTERS FOR LIST CHOICES: